vanhoefm/fragattacks/research/README.md

 ## 8.2.
 Mixed key attack tests (§4)

-Most devices we tested are vulnerable to mixed key attacks.
+Most devices I tested are vulnerable to mixed key attacks.
 In case the normal mixed key attack tests indicate that a device is not vulnerable, but the test `ping-frag-sep` does succeed, it is highly recommended to try these alternative mixed key attack tests.
 Some remarks:

+- `--rekey-req`: When testing an AP, you can add the `--rekey-req` parameter to any of the mixed key attack tests to actively request a rekey handshake.
+A low number of APs will then perform the rekey handshake.
+Most APs will ignore this request though, and have to be explicitly configured to regularly renew the session key (PTK).

+- `ping I,E,F,AE` and `ping I,F,BE,E`: These are fairly straightforward mixed key attack tests where both fragments are injected at different times.

-- Home routers with a MediaTek driver will perform the rekey handshake in plaintext.
-To test these or similar devices, you must add the `--rekey-plain` parameter.
-When testing an AP this can be combined with the `--rekey-req` parameter to actively request a rekey.
+- `ping I,E,F,AE --rekey-plain`: Some drivers (e.g. MediaTek) will perform the rekey handshake in plaintext.
+To test devices that use such a driver you must add the `--rekey-plain` parameter.

+- `ping I,E,F,AE --rekey-plain --rekey-req`: This particular combination is useful to test routers that use a MediaTek driver.
+These routers perform the rekey handshake in plaintext, and the client can actively request a rekey handshake.

-- Certain clients install the key too early during a pairwise session rekey.
-To test these devices, add the `--rekey-early-install` parameter and retry the test.
+- `ping I,E,F,AE --rekey-early-install`: A low number of clients and APs (incorrectly) install the key too early during a pairwise session rekey.
+To reliably test these devices, add the `--rekey-early-install` parameter.

-Finally, in case the test `ping-frag-sep` doesn't succeed, you can try the following test:
+Finally, in case the test `ping-frag-sep` doesn't succeed, you should try the following mixed key attack test:

-- `ping I,F,BE,AE --freebsd`: this essentially performs the rekey handshake against a FreeBSD implementation or driver without affecting the defragmentation process of data frames.
+- `ping I,F,BE,AE --freebsd`: This essentially performs the rekey handshake against a FreeBSD implementation or driver without affecting the defragmentation process of data frames.
 See Appendix F in the paper for details.

 ## 8.3.
 Cache attack tests (§5)

-- The test `ping I,E,R,AE --freebsd --full-reconnect` can be used to check if a FreeBSD AP, or an implementation based on FreeBSD drivers, is vulnerable to a cache attack.
+- `ping I,E,R,AE --freebsd --full-reconnect`: This test can be used to check if a FreeBSD AP, or an implementation based on FreeBSD drivers, is vulnerable to a cache attack.
 See Appendix F in the paper for details on how this test works.
 You should also try this test without the `--full-reconnect` parameter.

-- The test `ping I,E,R,AP --freebsd --full-reconnect` is a variant against FreeBSD APs, or an implementation based on FreeBSD drivers, where the second fragment is sent in plaintext after reconnecting with the AP.
+- `ping I,E,R,AP --freebsd --full-reconnect`: This test is a variant against FreeBSD APs, or an implementation based on FreeBSD drivers, where the second fragment is sent in plaintext after reconnecting with the AP.
 Against some dongles on FreeBSD this test was more reliable and still proves that old fragments remain in the AP's memory after reconnecting.
 You should also try this test without the `--full-reconnect` parameter.